 Gorumara National Park was a reserve forest since 1895 in northern West Bengal, India.
-It is primarily known for its population of Indian rhinoceros.
-The park has been declared as the best among the protected areas in India by the Ministry of Environment and Forests for the year 2009.
-The park was declared a Wildlife Sanctuary in 1949, on account of its breeding population of Indian rhinoceros.
+It is primarily famed for its population of rhino.
+The park has been declared because the best among the protected areas in India by the Ministry of Environment and Forests for the year 2009.
+The park was declared a wildlife Sanctuary in 1949, on account of its breeding population of rhino.
 There is no history of human habitation in the Gorumara National Park.
 Staying at Lataguri resort and doing Gorumara Jungle Safari is an evitable part of Dooars Tour.

 Gorumara Forest is home to numerous tropical (A tropical forest is a type of forest found in areas with high regular rainfall and no more than two months of low rainfall ) orchids.
-The park is rich in large herbivores including Indian rhinoceros, gaur, Asian elephant, sloth bear, chital, and sambar deer.
+The park is rich in massive herbivores together with Rhinoceros unicornis, gaur, Asian elephant, sloth bear, chital, and sambar deer.
 Small herbivores include barking deer, hog deer, and wild boar.
-There is a comparative lack of large carnivores, with the only big cat being the leopard.
-The park is not home to any resident population of Bengal tigers, Indian wild dogs, or Indian wolves.
+There is a comparative lack of enormous carnivores, with the sole big cat being the leopard.
+The park isn’t home to any resident population of Bengal tigers, Indian wild dogs, or Indian wolves.
 Tigers are, however, occasionally spotted here.

 Birds at the Gorumara National Park include submontane forest (situated in the foothills or lower slopes of a mountain range) birds like the scarlet minivet, Sunbird, Asian paradise flycatchers, spangled drongo, and Indian hornbill.
 The park is home to a large number of snakes, venomous and non-venomous, including the Indian python, one of the largest snakes in the world, and the king cobra – the world’s largest venomous snake.